Hello! I'm Robin. I make interactive fiction, text adventure and puzzle games, playable in the browser.

 Undoes your previous action.
 You can do this several times in a row.

-The games understand many more commands (fight, wear/take off, throw, kiss, eat, drink...) and finding out what they are is part of the fun.
+The parser games understand many more commands (fight, wear/take off, throw, kiss, eat, drink...) and finding out what they are is part of the fun.
 Experiment!